 The report refers to earlier research on the potential influence of habitat type and seasonal variations on prey of the Asian hornet in Europe and these charts show the percentages of prey categories of the Asian hornet in relation to the three different habitats.

 Based on this, a weighted estimate of the damage caused by the Asian hornet to European bee colonies in different environments and with different prey availability, could lead to the assumption that the species could be responsible for the loss of 65% of bee colonies in infested areas, as a result of direct predation and weakening of bee colonies.
 We won't know for some time if this is true until there is sufficient data to analyse and back up this assumption.

-The Asian hornet is a voracious predator of honey bees as a colony can provide them with a good source of protein to back to the nest.
+The Asian hornet is a voracious predator of honey bees and other insects; they provide the colony with a good source of protein for growing larvae.
 They will hover at the hive entrance (known as hawking) and try to capture foraging bees returning to the hive.

 Impact on pollination

 Potentially what impact does this have on the pollination service that many insects provide?
 According to the report, agriculture, households and the retailing sector are all affected because the decrease in the number of pollinators reduces the production of fruits and the knock-on effect is economic losses.
 It has already been shown that fruit trees pollination in four nations - Spain, France, Italy and Portugal - are severely affected.